aave/risk-v3/asset-risk/avalanche.md

 ### Price Feed

+The price update frequency results from the liquidation strategy.
+We follow a margin method, in which prices are refreshed every time the deviation crosses a certain threshold.
+We use [Chainlink](https://chain.link)’s decentralised oracles for the price feeds.

 The Avalanche Chainlink oracles are available in the following [address repository](https://docs.chain.link/docs/avalanche-price-feeds/).

 | Pair Data Feed                                                              | Deviation Threshold | Oracle Contract Address                                                                                               |